 - The San Diego Reader keeps a big list of groups performing at local live music venues.

 February Travel Tips

-With winter rains lingering through the month, it's an excellent time to enjoy some of the city's indoor attractions.
+- With winter rains lingering through the month, February can be an excellent time to enjoy some of the city's indoor attractions.
 See the leafy sea dragons at the Birch Aquarium in La Jolla.
-Head for the waterfront to tour the USS Midway Aircraft Carrier and get a taste if life is like on the flight deck — or go to Balboa Park and browse one of its excellent museums.
+Head for the waterfront to tour the USS Midway Aircraft Carrier and get a taste of life on the flight deck — or go to Balboa Park and browse one of its excellent museums.

 - Hotel occupancy is low in February, making it an excellent time to find lower hotel rates.
 If you plan to stay downtown, a large convention may fill up rooms and drive up prices.
 You can check for them at the Convention Center website.

 - The day after it rains, skies are sometimes exceptionally clear and great for photography.

 - Any time of year.
 You can use these tips to be a smarter San Diego visitor who has more fun and puts up with fewer annoyances.